 Functions performed by bacteria

-One of the major effect of the insect gut inhabited bacteria is the decreased the disease causing efficiency of the antigen in addition to the nutritional and immune triggering benefits (Raymann et al.2018, Kwong & Moran 2016).
+One of the major effect of the insect gut inhabited bacteria is the decreased the disease causing efficiency of the antigen in addition to the nutritional and immune triggering benefits (Raymann et al., 2018, Kwong & Moran 2016).
 Nevertheless the research further revealed the microbial colonies of gram-positive bacteria inside the gut in which predominantly Lactobacillus taxa, Bifdobacterium asteroides (Anderson & Ricigliano 2017, Kwong et al.,2014) and Snodgrassella alvi (Betaproteobacteria) and Gilliamella apicola (Gamma proteobacteria) respectively were highest in number (Kwong & Moran 2013).
 The depleted health conditions of Lactobacillus colonies were studied by non-thriving bacterial colonies (Ribiere et al 2019).
 On subsequent testing effects of different artifcial diets on honey bee gut microbiota abundance of 16S rRNA of prominent gut taxa were calculated in sequential subdivisions of colonies from each treatment group and at each apiary site.
 The wide variety of gut bacterial population were deliberated based on nutrition value and physiological functions as the bacterial colonies of Lactobacillus spp. and Bifdobacterium spp. are interestingly involved in the process of microbial fermentation in an animal microbiota, with not only nonambiguous utilization of carbohydrate repertoires but undertook the process of sugar toxicant detoxification in pollens (Zheng et al., 2016).
 Snodgrassella alvi is nonfermentative but participates nutrient-sharing interactions with the fermentative bacterial community (Kesnerova et al.,2017).
 And as per the diets given in apiary site, most diet effects overrode and no direct relationship were found between gut microbiota abundance and colony size.
-However, the single single protein mainly derived from spirulina has remarkable feature of the bee diet being the reason for ample protein source.
+However, the single protein mainly derived from spirulina has remarkable feature of the bee diet being the reason for ample protein source.
 The spirulina being the economical microalgae and the source of single cell protein diets are very extraordinary source of feeding in terms of laboratory conditions (Ricigliano et al.,2021).
-Among the artificial diets the plant based essential oils used as honey bee nutrition supplements they was found to improve attractiveness and spoilage characteristics which was greatly controlled by specific composition of essential oils in the diet, in terms of an antimicrobial effect since essential oils are differential mixtures of compounds and molecules that can put enormous impact on gut bacterial population (Cao et al., 2020).
+Among the artificial diets the plant based essential oils used as honey bee nutrition supplements they were found to improve attractiveness and spoilage characteristics which was greatly controlled by specific composition of essential oils in the diet, in terms of an antimicrobial effect since essential oils are differential mixtures of compounds and molecules that can put enormous impact on gut bacterial population (Cao et al., 2020).

 Effect of the different dietary supplements

-The diversified dietry formulae demonstrated by Ricigliano et al., 2022 (Ultra bee, Global, Bulk Soft, Mega Bee, AP23, and Healthy Bees) extensively across different nations revealed important functional roles in honey bees (Crone MK, Grozinger 2021, Arien et al.,2020).
+The diversified dietary formulae demonstrated by Ricigliano et al., 2022 (Ultra bee, Global, Bulk Soft, Mega Bee, AP23, and Healthy Bees) extensively across different nations revealed important functional roles in honey bees (Crone MK, Grozinger 2021, Arien et al.,2020).